sgalasso42/ft_linear_regression/README.md

 ```
 ### Options
 ```
--a, --algo <algo>    Algo selection, choose from 'ols' or 'sgradient', 'gradient'
+-a, --algo <algo>    Algo selection, choose from 'ols' or 'gradient'
 ```

 ---